Cal King Platform Storage Bed

 - Wood glue

-- Use a scrap of 3/4″ material to ensure correct placement of the bottom.
+- The bottom is 3/4″ up from bottom of sides – use a scrap of 3/4″ material to ensure correct placement.

 - Use 2×4’s and 3″ wood screws to assemble as shown below.

-- Each cleat should fit INSIDE the base.
+- Each cleat should fit INSIDE the base so measure your base to ensure proper placement of cleats

 - Set the storage compartment inside the base and secure the compartments together by driving 1 1/4″ screws into the sides.